Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rose Bay has 56 active public transport stops, including a mix of ferry and bus services.
-These stops are served by 46 individual routes, collectively facilitating 5,799 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 127 meters from the nearest stop.
-As a primarily residential area, most commuters travel outward.
-Car remains the dominant mode of transportation at 69%, while walking accounts for 8% and bus use is 7%.
-Vehicle ownership averages 1.0 per dwelling, below the regional average.
+Rose Bay has 56 active public transport stops offering a mix of ferry and bus services.
+These are covered by 46 different routes, collectively handling 5,799 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically living 127 meters from the nearest stop.
+Most residents commute outward daily.
+Cars remain the dominant mode at 69%, followed by walking (8%) and bus use (7%).
+Vehicle ownership averages one per dwelling, below the regional average.

-According to the 2021 Census, 57.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 828 trips per day, equating to approximately 103 weekly trips per individual stop.
+According to the 2021 Census, 57.8% of residents work from home, potentially due to COVID-19 conditions.
+Service frequency averages 828 trips daily across all routes, equating to about 103 weekly trips per individual stop.

 Frequently Asked Questions - Transport